ciceroam/Python/README.md

 # Python
 Python projects that I developed for study and portfolio

--> DataAnalysis

-Python scripts used for ETL, data analysis and data visualization graphing.
+-> DataAnalysis: scripts used for ETL, data analysis and data visualization graphing.

--> GeneralScripts

-Python scripts used for study and testing.
+-> GeneralScripts: scripts used for study and testing.